Lisa asks: “How do you clean slippers that can’t go in the washing machine?”

 Cleaning Heavily Soiled Slippers

-- Using a spritzer bottle with a spray attachment, spray the stained areas quickly using the least amount of water necessary to remove the dirt.
+- Mist the stained areas quickly with a spray bottle using the least amount of water necessary to remove the dirt.

 - Blot dry with clean towels, changing the towels as they become soiled.

 - Let the slippers air dry away from direct sunlight and heat sources.
 It will take awhile for the slippers to dry naturally, but if you try to force them by applying heat, you just might ruin them.